apache/james-project/src/adr/0042-applicative-read-repairs.md

 Cassandra provides some alternative by itself:

  - Secondary indexes avoids the denormalization in the first place.
-However they are not efficient in a distributed environment as each nodes needs to be queried, which limits ability to scale.
+However they are not efficient in a distributed environment as each node needs to be queried, which limits ability to scale.
  - Materialized view enables Cassandra to maintain a projection on the behalf of the application, come with an expensive write cost, requiring synchronisation, don't fit for complex denormalization (like the message one: the primary key of the originating table needs to appear in the materialized